Judge rejects moving trial of ex-officers in Floyd's death

 But Cahill said he was unpersuaded at the moment that moving the trial would improve security, and that he believes the jury can be protected from outside influences.

-The judge also ruled in another order that the trial can be televised from the courtroom.
+The judge also ruled in another order that the trial can be televised and streamed live from the courtroom.

 Defense attorneys had also argued that the men should face separate trials, as each officer tried to diminish their own role in Floyd's arrest by pointing fingers at the other.
 But Cahill rejected that too, saying the complications of separate trials were too great and that trying the officers together would "ensure that the jury understands ... all of the evidence and the complete picture of Floyd's death.